A message from the Headteacher

 WE ARE THE HOME OF CHAMPS

-We all play and learn by a set of core values – CHAMPS which stands for Courtesy.
+We all play and learn by a set of core values – CHAMPS which stands for Choices.
 Honesty.
-Having a positive Attitude.
+Achievement.
 Having good Manners.
 Persevering.
 Being Safe.

 WE ARE THE HOME OF Glasshouses Parent and Toddler group